 Be sure to compare all plans because each plan and company will provide a different level of coverage for your prescription list.

-• Initial deductible ($505) – Some plans may have an annual deductible, while others do not have any deductible at all, allowing “first dollar coverage.”
-After the deductible is met the Plan pays 75% and you pay 25% of the covered costs until the total prescription costs meet the initial Coverage Limit.
+- Initial deductible ($590) – Some plans may have an annual deductible, while others do not have any deductible at all, allowing “first dollar coverage.† After the deductible is met the Plan pays 75% and you pay 25% of the covered costs until the total prescription costs meet the initial Coverage Limit.

-• Catastrophic Coverage ($7,400) – After the Donut Hole you enter the “Catastrophic Coverage” portion of your plan.
-This is when a person has spent more than $5,000 in prescription costs.
-At this time, they will be protected by the Catastrophic Coverage which typically covers 95% of their drug costs for the balance of the year.
+- Catastrophic Coverage ($2,000) – After the “Initial Coverage Limit is reached, you then enter the “Catastrophic Coverage†portion of your plan.
+This is when a person has spent $2,000 in prescription costs.
+At this time, they will be protected by the Catastrophic Coverage which starting 2025 covers 100% of your prescription costs for the balance of the year.

 “I do not sell Part D plans but I’m happy to help you with your search.
 I help my clients every year go through their Part D options, so feel free to call or email anytime.”